lbeder/slowkey/README.md

 Usage: slowkey checkpoint show [OPTIONS] --path <PATH>

 Options:
-      --path <PATH>  Path to an existing checkpoint --verify       Verify that the password and salt match the checkpoint --base64       Show the result in Base64 (in addition to hex) --base58       Show the result in Base58 (in addition to hex) -h, --help         Print help
+      --path <PATH>        Path to an existing checkpoint --verify             Verify that the password and salt match the checkpoint --secrets <SECRETS>  Optional path to a secrets file containing password and salt --base64             Show the result in Base64 (in addition to hex) --base58             Show the result in Base58 (in addition to hex) -h, --help               Print help
 ```

 #### Restoring from a Checkpoint